wahyuanang/24001183-km7-waz-landingpage-ch1/README.md

 ## 🚀 About the Project

-This project is part of the **FSW-2 (Fullstack Web Development) Bootcamp Challenge**.
-It demonstrates the basics of web development using **HTML**, **CSS**, and **Bootstrap**.

-The goal is to create a responsive and visually appealing webpage that includes modern layout techniques, interactive elements, and clean design principles.
+Project Description This challenge is part of **Chapter 1** of Binar Academy to create a **Landing Page** based on the design provided by Binar Academy.
+This landing page serves as a front page that attracts visitors with a responsive design, clean layout, and modern UI elements.

 ## 🛠️ Technologies Used